Lumberscout/Documents/whitepaper.md

 Lumberscout will be at the forefront of integrating blockchain based logistics into the Lumberscout platform.
 Earlier this year Maersk shipping (the world’s largest container shipping line), announced that it was cooperating with IBM to put all of its shipping on the blockchain within two years.
 Similar adoptions of blockchain technology will take place in domestic trucking operations.
 Lumberscout will be the app that aggregates these service providers and validation nodes into one application.
 This will increase transparency and security for buyers, sellers and lenders.

+**Increasing Sales Efficiency**

+Lumberscout’s bidding, personal messaging system and social-media distributed inventory databases, funnel activity into formalised contracts with maximum efficiency.
+Bids can be made specifying quantities, grades, delivery and payment terms.
+At the end of the bidding process, both parties are sent copies of the contract and can download them from user account archives, where they are saved and timestamped.
+Each contract and their subsequent rating will form an irrevocable part of user reputation.
+These processes utilise technology to save time and reduce errors.